valeIT/valeIT.github.io/_posts/2019-11-03-migrating-to-gitlab.md

 ```

 This will tell gitlab to automatically build every commit on the master branch using jekyll.
 Go to the pipelines page in Gitlab after the first commit that includes this file to check if the shared Gitlab runner is correctly building the website.
-If it not check the error message, one possible reason was that the ruby version at the top of the file is not correct.
+If it's not, check the error message.
+One possible reason might be that the ruby version at the top of the file is not correct.

 After it has finished building wait 30 minutes.
 After that time your site should be accessible at `USERNAME.gitlab.io`.
 If it is not check Settings > General > Visibility and toggle visibility for Pages to Everyone.